-Personal Website Planning Guide
+🕑 Personal Website Planning Guide

-Distribute: Have students open a journal or optionally distribute copies of Personal Website Sketch - Activity Guide
+Distribute: Have students open a journal or optionally distribute copies of the activity guide.

 Brainstorm Content: Read through this section of the activity guide.
 Then give students several minutes to silently brainstorm content they might want to include in a personal website.